The Car Connection Ford Bronco Sport Overview

-The 2021 Bronco Sport arrives in showrooms in fall 2020 with a choice between a turbo-3 or turbo-4 engine to take on vehicles like the Jeep Compass and Cherokee.
+The Bronco Sport offers a choice between a turbo-3 or turbo-4 engine to take on vehicles like the Jeep Compass and Cherokee.
 It's a companion for the new Ford Bronco, a larger truck-based vehicle that's spun off from the Ranger pickup.

-The Bronco Sport seats up to five passengers.
-Cargo space permits it to load two 27.5-inch-wheel mountain bikes behind the front passengers, and rubberized flooring can keep the interior clear.
+The Bronco Sport seats up to five passengers, but the rear-seat passengers have about 4.0 inches less leg room than in the Escape.
+Though 8.6 inches shorter in length than the Ford Escape, the total cargo volume is nearly identical at 65 cubic feet.
+The boxed end permits it to load two 27.5-inch-wheel mountain bikes behind the front passengers, and rubberized flooring can keep the interior clear.
 It's fitted with a flip-up glass section in its tailgate for easy loading, and a slide-out cargo tray has a second life as a mobile stand-up desk.

 Ford taps its latest inline engines for Bronco Sport performance.
-The base 181-horsepower engine is a 1.5-liter turbo-3, and it's teamed with an 8-speed automatic.
+The base 181-horsepower engine is a 1.5-liter turbo-3, and it's teamed with an 8-speed automatic that can be reluctant to shift under heavy throttle.
 For more power, Ford sells a 245-hp turbo-4 and fits the same transmission with paddle shifters and a transmission cooler.
 The Bronco Sport's all-wheel-drive system gets an advanced twin-clutch differential at the rear on top models, and all versions have a terrain-management system with traction programs for specific conditions, from sand to mud, to rocks.

 The Bronco Sport can tow up to 2,200 pounds, and can ford as much as 23.6 inches of water.
 Special adaptive cruise control has a low-speed rock-crawl mode, and an off-road camera shows drivers obstacles near the front wheels when a spotter's not available.